NextronSystems/analysis-cockpit-manual/baselining/case-creation1.rst

 .. note::
-   ``Condition`` Cases are widely used since their Condition is easier to read and can be modifiy.
-This is why we recommend to use them, especially in bigger organisations, with multiple people working on multiple cases.
+   ``Condition`` Cases are widely used since their Condition is easier to read and can be modify.
+This is why we recommend to use them, especially in bigger organizations, with multiple people working on multiple cases.

 To create a case with a condition, click the ``Create Case`` button and select ``Condition``.
 Any filter set before clicking the ``Create Case``